 Fiore Art Trail

-The following year the foundation wished to see a large collection of Fiore’s “Rock Paintings,” also known as the “Geological Works,” distributed among Maine organizations that appreciate Maine’s geology, focus on the natural environment, or mirror Fiore’s other interests in art, music, and education.
+Fiore’s family created the The Falcon Foundation after he passed, to manage the artist’s impressive collection of paintings.
+The Foundation turned to Maine Farmland Trust to have a large collection of Fiore’s “Rock Paintings,” also known as the “Geological Works,” distributed among Maine organizations that appreciate Maine’s geology, focus on the natural environment, or mirror Fiore’s other interests in art, music, and education.

 The following is a list of fifty organizations which have been grateful recipients of Fiore’s work, through the collaboration of Maine Farmland Trust and the Falcon Foundation.
 Click on an organization to see a link to the organization’s website.
 Additional information is provided if the organization’s Fiore artwork is on view for the public.
-Zoom in on the map to see where work is viewable near you, take the day tour suggested on the sidebar, or make a trip of your own!
+Zoom in on the map to see where work is viewable near you, take the day tour suggested below, or make a trip of your own!

 For more information on Joseph Fiore, please visit the Gallery and Fiore Art page.